idaholab/moose/framework/doc/content/syntax/LinearFVKernels/index.md

 # LinearFVKernels System

-For an overview of the linear MOOSE FV please see [/linear_fv_design.md].

 For the finite volume method (FVM) when used without Newton's method, `LinearFVKernel` is the base class for `LinearFVFluxKernel` and `LinearFVElementalKernel`.
 These specialized objects satisfy the following tasks:

 * `LinearFVFluxKernel` adds contributions to system matrices and right hand sides coming from flux terms over